 It is possible to be allergic to a latex mattress.
-If you know of a latex allergy already, then you should avoid latex mattress products, even if they have a fiber cover that should keep you from coming into contact with the latex itself.
+If you know of a latex allergy already, then you should avoid latex mattress products, even if they have a hypoallergenic cover that should keep you from coming into contact with the latex itself.

 4. Can you be allergic to a memory foam mattress?

 Although less common than latex allergies, it is possible to be allergic to memory foam mattresses as well.
 Each company has their own manufacturing processes for memory foam, but many of these foams do require latex.
 You should be able to find out from the manufacturer if their memory foam contains any common allergens.